jaishree/ActiveAndroidTest/Getting-started.md

 }
 ```

 That’s it for configuration.
-Next, [Querying the database](Querying-the-database)
+Next, [Creating your database model](Creating-your-database-model)